MetascienceLab/aiwriting/README.md

 2. `02_regression_analysis.ipynb`
 3. `03_generate_figures.ipynb`

 The regression notebook contains the parallel-trends analysis, Difference-in-Differences (DiD), Difference-in-Difference-in-Differences (DDD), and author-level OLS models.
 Generated tables are written to `results/tables/`; plotting inputs are written to `results/figure_data/`.
-Figure S10 and Figure S11 use the released plotting inputs already stored in `results/figure_data/`.

 ## Route B: PMC text processing and AI-usage estimation

 ### 1. Acquire licensed PMC XML

 PMC completed a dataset-distribution transition in August 2026.
 Legacy bulk FTP/OA-package URLs and the former OA Web Service must not be used.
 The supported source for corpus-scale retrieval is the official [PMC Article Datasets on AWS](https://pmc.ncbi.nlm.nih.gov/tools/pmcaws/); no AWS account is required.

-Create a UTF-8 text file containing one PMCID per line.
-A versioned identifier such as `PMC12345678.1` is preferred.
-An unversioned identifier is accepted only when the official bucket contains exactly one version; the downloader refuses to guess when several versions exist.

 From `code/data_collection/`, run: